hambaga/phinguyen.io/content/mighty-mighty-memoization/index.md

 }
 ```

 Well, we can keep doing this... until your form grows bigger and bigger and you have some 10, 15 form fields to handle.
-So do you think it's wise to hand-make 15 more event handlers?
+So do you think it's wise to manually write 15 more event handlers?
 Of course not!

 If you are familiar with functional programming, you would immediately think of **currying your function**: